nagasudhirpulla/taming_python/blog/skills/list_comprehension.md

 **List Comprehension** can be used to create a list from another list/sequence in a user-friendly way and with less lines of code.
 All List comprehension can be replaced by a `for` loop.
-But all `for` loops can't be replaced by List comprehensions
+But all `for` loops can't be replaced by List comprehensions.

-### For loop on an array
+### Creating a list of 15 numbers using 'List Comprehension'
 ```python
 x = [1,8,6,5]
 for n in x: